MicrosoftDocs/SupportArticles-docs/support/windows-server/user-profiles-and-logon/manage-profile-service-slow-link-detection.md

 1. Write (*PingBufferSize* + 8 KB) of data.
 2. Read the data four times (4 &times; (*PingBufferSize* + 8 KB)).

 This algorithm produces more accurate delay and throughput measurements, and the new maximum **PingBufferSize** provides more flexibility.
-However, in the case of a very slow link, a large **PingBufferSize** might slow down the slow link detection process to the point where it delays the whole process of downloading the user profile.
+However, if the link is very slow, a large **PingBufferSize** might slow down the algorithm itself to the point where it delays the whole process of downloading the user profile.

 ### Testing the factors that affect profile download speed for your deployment